Maryland Nutrition Benefits

 Resident of Maryland and U.S. citizen, with exceptions listed here.

-Able bodied adults 16-60 must take part in employment and training programs at the local department of social services
+Work requirements: able bodied adults 16-60 must take part in employment and training programs at the local department of social services

 Must have and provide a social security number for every household number, with exceptions listed here.